antoine3000/personal-website/content/2020-01-12-about/_index.md

 ---
 title: About
 type: page
-last_update: 2020-09-04
+last_update: 2023-02-28
 ---

-Bonjour, my name is Antoine Jaunard (1990) and I'm from Brussels, Belgium.
-I recently moved to Barcelona (ES) via a lovely detour by Amsterdam (NL).
+Bonjour, my name is Antoine Jaunard (1990).
+I'm a designer who codes, a developer who designs, a maker.
+Based in Barcelona, Spain.

 !!! notes "What's in the making?"
     Want to know what I'm doing now?
 Visit my [[now]] page.